willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

 thumbnail:
 ---

-*** This project was for a term paper in the "Data Science in Human Neuroimaging" course in Fall 2022, led by Dr. Jiook Cha (Department of Psychology, Seoul National University College of Social Sciences).
+*** This project was for a term paper in the "Data Science in Human Neuroimaging" course in Fall 2022, led by Dr. Jiook Cha (Department of Psychology, Seoul National University).
 I worked with two other students majoring in Psychology to devise and analyze the prediction model.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">